 So it’s vitally important to sterilize your nail clippers.

-How Often Should You Sterilize Your Nail Clippers?
+How Often Should You Sanitize Your Nail Clippers?

 Nail clippers should be sterilized after every use.
 And if you want to prevent spreading a current fungal infection to other nails, you need to make sure you are clipping the nails infected by fungus last.